About this blog

 - Program, Project and Change Management practitioners trying to manage the weather systems of change raining inside the organization

-This blog started over two years ago addressing Change Management practices specifically – as in helping employees to transition more smoothly and to adopt the new mindsets, behaviors and processes more quickly (optimizing ROI) – and I will continue to explore this important dimension, which is still radically under-utilized by most organizations.
+This blog started in May 2009 addressing Change Management practices specifically – as in helping employees to transition more smoothly and to adopt the new mindsets, behaviors and processes more quickly – and I will continue to explore this important dimension.

-You will also find guest posts and more interviews with leaders and practitioners.
+You will also find guest posts and interviews with leaders and other practitioners.
 Transformational change is so diverse that we all benefit from hearing others’ perspectives.

 It is always a pleasure to meet and network with like-minded leaders and practitioners.
-Please do look us up at www.connerpartners.com , call me at 416-845-3040, email me at email@example.com or find me on LinkedIn or Twitter.
-I hope you will find this useful enough to subscribe (top left) and comment often.
+Please do find me and connect on LinkedIn or Twitter.
+I hope you will find this blog useful enough to subscribe (top left) and comment often.

 Leave a Comment so far